 The final option for a water heater is a solar water heater.
 These units are powered by the sun, and the unit consists of a storage tank and a solar collector.
 These systems are often installed in higher latitudes; additionally, they may require design components that would add cost and system complexity.

 There is a lot to consider when deciding which type of water heater is the best solution for your home.
 While gas and electric options can lose some efficiency because water is constantly being heated, these versions have improved significantly over past models.
 Spending a bit more up front will likely give you better efficiency and safe your home money in the long term.
 Make sure to look for an insulation rating of an R-16 or better.
 Tankless water heaters will save money by reheating the same water, and you would not have to wait as long for the water to warm up.

 *Standard price of tune-up is $135.
 Price valid for one working system.
 For gas or heat pump systems only; does not apply to oil fired systems.
 Valid at participating ARS® Network locations.
 Not valid for third party, new construction, or commercial customers, with any other offers, discounts, or on prior sales.
 Call service center for details.
 Coupon required at time of service.
 Void if copied or transferred and where prohibited.
 Any other use may constitute fraud.
 Cash value $.001.
-Expires 6/30/2020.
+Offer expires 9/30/2021.

 License # TGC007603, 055-034045

-Valid for one interior secondary branch line up to 30ft.
-Proper clean out access required or additional charges may be incurred.
+Valid for mainline up to 100ft.
+Proper clean out access required.
+Not valid in the city of Chicago.
 Valid at participating ARS® Network locations.
 Not valid for third party, new construction, or commercial customers, with any other offers, discounts, or on prior sales.
 Call service center for details.
 Coupon required at time of service.
 Void if copied or transferred and where prohibited.
 Any other use may constitute fraud.
 Cash value $.001.
-Expires 6/30/2020.
+Offer expires 9/30/2021.

 License # TGC007603, 055-034045